 Assessment is carried out through a variety of methods, including coursework, examinations and the main project.
 End-of-year examinations in May or June will count for 66.7% of your final award, while the dissertation will make up the remaining 33.3%.

-A UK Honours degree or equivalent with Mathematics as a main field of study and good marks in relevant courses.
+Mathematics as a main field of study and good marks in relevant courses.

+Normally we require a UK 2:1 (Honours) or equivalent in relevant subjects but we will consider high 2:2 or relevant work experience.
+Candidates with professional qualifications in an associated area may be considered.
+Where a ‘good 2:2’ is considered, we would normally define this as reflecting a profile of 57% or above.
 Exceptionally, at the discretion of the course director, qualifications in other subjects (for example, physics or computer science) or degrees of lower classification may be considered.

 International & EU requirements